 Treble Cone is the largest ski area on the South Island of New Zealand.
 The resort is located in the Queenstown Southern Lakes District and is most known for its views over Lake Wanaka and Mount Aspiring and Mount Tititea.

 Much of the skiing falls in to the intermediate to advanced categories and is used by northern hemisphere ski teams in their off-season.

-Apart from enjoying a significant vertical drop of 600m (1,968ft), skiers and boarders at Treble Cone can take a 20 minutes hike to the very top of the mountain (2,088m; 6,850ft) where, along with arguably the best view from any ski area in the country, they will find the arrangement of rocks that gives the resort it’s name.
+Apart from enjoying a significant vertical drop of 700m, skiers and boarders at Treble Cone can take a short hike to the very top of the mountain at 2,088m.
+Here, along with arguably the best view from any ski area in the country, they will spot the rocks that give the resort its name.

 Treble Cone is one of the Best Ski Resorts for…

 Queenstown and Dunedin are the gateway airports to southern New Zealand, they both have flights from New Zealand’s other major cities and mainland Australia.